Iceland in May. Welcoming the Midnight Sun!

 Labour Day-1st of May

 Like many other European countries, Iceland celebrates Labour Day on the first day of May.
-This day is a National Holiday in Iceland, and many people have a day off.
-Trade unions and other groups will organise parades on this day and march through towns all over the country.
+This is a National Holiday in Iceland, and many people have a day off.
+Trade unions and other groups will organise parades on this day and march through towns nationwide.
 Stores will be open on this day.

 Visit Iceland at the beginning of the Summer and enjoy the beauty of the Land of Fire and Ice.